-Yes, everyone knows about his abilities but few considers Diego Costa Biography which is quite interesting.
-Now without further adieu, lets Begin.
+Yes, everyone knows about his abilities, but only a hand few fans consider reading Diego Costa’s Biography, which is quite interesting.
+Now, without further ado, let’s begin.

-Diego Costa was born Lagarto, Brazil.
-He grew up there in Lagarto, a remote town in the north-east state of Sergipe, with Jair and sister Talita, who is now a successful lawyer (see below)
+For Biography starters, Diego Costa was born Lagarto, Brazil.
+He grew up there in Lagarto, a remote town in the northeast state of Sergipe, with Jair and his sister Talita, who is now a successful lawyer (see below).

-It was only thanks to the actions of his quick-thinking mum, Joseleide, that got him saved from a snake bite which could have led to death.
+It was only thanks to the actions of his quick-thinking mum, Joseleide, that got him saved from a snake bite that could have led to death.

 According to Joseleide (Diego Costa’s Mum)—-

 “I’d gone to take the washing off the line and left Diego asleep in our bedroom.
 As I walked in to check on him, I saw something in his cot that looked like a piece of red tape.

 Then to my horror, I saw it move and realized it was one of the most poisonous snakes alive.
 If it bit my baby, he would have bled to death within minutes.

 The snake was about to slip down into the bedding.
 I was shaking from head to toe with fear, but I knew I had to act fast.